lifebit-ai/cloudos-cli/README.md

   --cost-limit FLOAT          Add a cost limit to your job.
 Default=-1 (no
                               cost limit).
   --verbose                   Whether to print information messages or not.
+  --request-interval INTEGER  Time interval to request (in seconds) the job
+                              status.
+For large jobs is important to use a high number to make fewer requests so that is not considered spamming by the API.
+Default=30.
+  --disable-ssl-verification  Disable SSL certificate verification.
+Please,
+                              remember that this option is not generally recommended for security reasons.
+  --ssl-cert TEXT             Path to your SSL certificate file.
   --help                      Show this message and exit.
 ```